Best Phones for Traveling the World

 Let’s be honest.
 If you use your phone a lot, there’s not a phone out there that really has all-day battery.
 Even so, some phones definitely have longer battery life than others, and when you’re spending all day out and about, you don’t want to get to the end of the day and discover you can’t call an Uber because your battery is dead.

 I’m going to be honest.
 My phone does not meet this criteria, especially if I decide to take a lot of videos while I’m out.
 So, I keep a power bank and charger in my day bag, just in case!
+If you plan on taking a lot of videos, you should do the same.

 Your phone should have a physical SIM slot